 SA Stands calls on the community, local businesses, local elected officials, and government entities to take action to protect San Antonio by addressing the following community issues:

-1) Reduce the number of people in jail.
-SA Stands seeks to reduce the arrest-to-incarceration & deportation pipeline through criminal justice reform and enacting of local discretionary policies such as cite and release, bail reform, and ending the arrest practices? of low level offenses.
+1) Reduce the number of people in jail and being deported.
+SA Stands seeks to reduce the arrest-to-incarceration & deportation pipeline through transformative justice and enacting of local discretionary policies such as cite and release, bail reform, and changing the arrest practices for citation-eligible offenses.